sdpython/sphinx-runpython/_doc/api/blocdefs.rst

 ::

     .. blocref::
-        :title: How to add a bloc?
+        :title: How to add a block?
-        :tag: bloc
+        :tag: block
-        :label: l-this-bloc
+        :label: l-this-block

-        A bloc...
+        A block...

 Which gives:

 .. blocref::
-    :title: How to add a bloc?
+    :title: How to add a block?
-    :tag: bloc
+    :tag: block
-    :label: l-this-bloc
+    :label: l-this-block

-    A bloc...
+    A block...

-A reference can be added to this bloc :ref:`Bloc A <l-this-bloc>`.
+A reference can be added to this block :ref:`Block A <l-this-block>`.
 The title needs to be recalled.

 mathdef